awsdocs/nice-dcv-user-guide/doc_source/using-transfer.md

 # Transferring Files<a name="using-transfer"></a>

 NICE DCV enables you to upload files to and download files from NICE DCV session storage\.
-For more information about enabling and configuring session storage, see [Enabling Session Storage](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-storage.html) in the NICE DCV Administrator Guide\.
+For more information about enabling and configuring session storage, see [Enabling Session Storage](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-storage.html) in the *NICE DCV Administrator Guide*\.

 You must be authorized to use this feature\.
 If you are not authorized, the functionality is not available in the client\.

-This functionality is available on the Windows, web browser, Linux and macOS clients, and the steps for uploading, downloading, and renaming files are similar on all clients\.
+This functionality is available on the Windows, web browser, Linux and macOS clients\.
+The steps for uploading, downloading, and renaming files are similar on all clients\.

 **Topics**
 + [Downloading a File](#using-transfer-download)